le717/Blocks/Documentation/Tutorial.md

  F  F  F  F  F  F  F  F  F  F  F  F  F
 ```

 Since we are adding an `One-way, west-bound Red Cube`, it also must be located somewhere on the 4th row.
-Let's add it at...
+Perhaps we should add it at...

 > "Wait a second, le717!
-You haven't said what the code for this cube is!"
+You have not said what the code for this cube is!"

-Indeed I haven't, have I?
+Indeed I have not, have I?
 Thanks for pointing that out. ~~Did I mention it has a one-of-a-kind code?~~ Yes, I did.
 Well, I _could_ just tell you to
 look at the Legend and get the code since it is listed there, but that would be laziness on my part.
 The code is `RB`, `R` meaning Red, and `B` marking
 its distinctiveness from the other, normal cubes (`C`).

-NOW that we have the code, let's add this cube on the 3rd column of the 4th row, so that the lines now look like:
+NOW that we have the code, We will place this cube on the 3rd column of the 4th row, so that the lines now look like:

 ```
  F  F  F  F  F  F  F  F  F  F  F  F  F